Generative AI

 Lead Data Scientist

 Freelance data scientist.
-I design and ship decision systems — forecasting, pricing, marketing measurement, optimization — for teams making high-stakes calls.
+I design and ship decision systems — forecasting, pricing, marketing measurement, optimization.